Cushing Syndrome

 2) No clear Cushingoid phenotype (absence of the most specific features of Cushing syndrome).

-3) Evidence of ACTH-independent cortisol production; most often based on a 1-mg dexamethasone suppression test (DST) with other confirmatory tests of cortisol excess being normal (see Diagnosis, below).
-The patient may have associated diabetes, dyslipidemia, hypertension, weight gain, and/or osteoporosis.
-The risk of progression to overt Cushing syndrome is low in most cases.
+3) Evidence of ACTH-independent cortisol production; most often based on a 1-mg dexamethasone suppression test (DST), where there is no suppression of cortisol to <50 nmol/L at 8 am and other confirmatory tests of cortisol excess are normal (see Diagnosis, below).
+The patient may have associated DM, dyslipidemia, hypertension, weight gain, and/or osteoporosis.
+The risk of progression to overt Cushing syndrome is low in most cases; however, it is associated with increased cardiovascular and bone morbidity.

-2. Overt Cushing syndrome: Most features (particularly the specific ones) are present, as described above.
+2. Overt Cushing syndrome: Most features (particularly the specific ones) are present, as described above, and are progressive.

 DiagnosisTop